AKSW/QuitStore/README.md

 ## Preparation of the Store repository

+Configure your name and email for Git.
+This information will be stored in each commit you are creating with Git and the QuitStore on your system.
+It is relevant so people know which contribution is comming from whome.
+Execute the following command if you havn't done that before.

+    $ git config --global user.name="Your Name"
+    $ git config --global user.email=you@e-mail-provider.org

 1. Create a directory, which will contain your RDF data
 2. Run `git init` in this directory
 3. Put your RDF data formated as [N-Quads](https://www.w3.org/TR/2014/REC-n-quads-20140225/) into this directory (an empty file should work as well)